“A journey of a thousand miles begins with a single step.” ~Lao-tzu

 Are you a big-picture person like me or already blessed with an eye for detail?
 What have you dreamed of doing but never gotten to because it was hard to see the all the little steps that would take you there?

 *Disclaimer: The Hanz & Franz characters are property of NBC Universal (even if they’ve long forgotten them).
-This photo is an artist rendering of what they might look like today, with permission from Sherry & Johnsign up for once-a-month email updates here!
+This photo is an artist rendering of what they might look like today, with permission from Sherry & Johnsign up for email updates here!